What is the Statement of Retained Earnings?

 An investor seeking growth and returns on capital may be more willing to invest in a company that reinvests its resources to generate further resources.
 In contrast, an investor seeking present income is more likely to invest in a company that distributes quarterly dividends to shareholders.

-Things to be Taken Care About Statement of Retained Earnings
+Things to be Taken Care of Statement of Retained Earnings

 The resulting balance is the company’s ending retained earnings balance, which is carried forward to the next period.
 The statement of retained earnings is important because it shows how a company is using its profits to reinvest in its business or to pay out to shareholders.